FAQ's

 Summer clothes for the days, warmer clothes for the evenings especially during the winter months, beach towel, a swim suit or board-shorts, sunscreen, a pen (for the form at the passport control on arrival/departure), sunglasses, flip flops, a beach bag.
 If you come with your hardware, remember to bring drifts, screws and the leash.

 Morocco is an Islamic country, but very moderate when it comes down to dress code.
 You can wear shorts and t-shirts.
 The swimsuits and bikinis can be worn on the beach, but nudity is not recommended (please be discrete when you go out).
 For women, it is advisable not to wear too provocative clothing.
-It is also advisable to be accompanied by a man.

 As it can get quite cold at nights – especially during the winter months – make sure to bring warm clothing too.